aasaf/askme/README.md

-# AskMe - AI-Powered Marketing Validation Platform
+# Bixify - AI-Powered Marketing Validation Platform

 A modern, enterprise-grade web application that validates marketing content using AI-powered persona simulations.
 Get instant insights from diverse perspectives to optimize your campaigns before launch.